Agison23/Lumisovellus21/docs/web/architecture.md

 3. `useEffect` is a great footgun.
 You should avoid it unless absolutely necessary.
 Prefer async server components and fetching data with `fetch` or using React Query.
 There are most likely better ways to do what you want without `useEffect`.
 4. Ensure all interactions are responsive. i.e. use spinners, loading states, and optimistic updates where necessary.

+For a great introduction to React, see the [React tutorial](https://react.dev/learn).

 ## Overview

 Lumisovellus uses [Next.js](https://nextjs.org/docs) as the web framework, which is built on top of React.